FollyMaddy/webshop-tools/README.md

 . labelprinter/labelprinter.sh

-This reads and executes the script in the environment of the current shell (or in this case script)
+This reads and executes the script in the environment of the current shell (or in this case, a script)